Of all the hotels in Santa Monica, Casa del Mar has always been a favorite.

-A serene place to unwind the kinks of daily life, sink your toes in the sand, and let the lull of the surf take you to your happy place.
+A serene place to unwind the kinks of daily life, sink your toes in the sand and let the lull of the surf and the ocean view take you to your happy place.

-Case del Mar opened in 1926 as an exclusive beach club and hotel where the partying was hearty and L.A.'s elite came to see and be seen.
+The hotel originally opened in 1926 as an exclusive beach club and hotel where the partying was hearty, and L.A.'s elite came to see and be seen.

+After the war ended, however, it never quite regained its following.
 Enter new owners in 1999, who spent $50 million restoring the historic landmark to its former grandeur, creating an elegant and sophisticated European-style hotel.

-One major attraction is the hotel's Terrazzo Lounge, whose curated cocktails and live music have attracted both a new generation and new wave of locals.
+One major attraction is the hotel's Terrazzo Lounge, where curated cocktails and live music attract both a new generation of visitors and a new wave of locals.

-Each room has high ceilings, and stately windows framed by luxurious ivory sateen draperies with a dramatic arched valance, sumptuously dressed beds, and big, Italian-marble bathrooms.
+Casa's 129 guest rooms (including 17 suites) are replete with a style evocative of a chic, romantic beach estate.
+Each room features soaring ceilings, and stately windows framed by luxurious ivory sateen draperies with a dramatic arched valance, sumptuously dressed beds, and big, Italian-marble bathrooms.

 It's easy to find a room or suite with views of the Pacific Ocean, many with balconies.
 So if your dream is to drift off to sleep to the sound of waves crashing, Casa del Mar has your room.